istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

     $ popd
     {{< /text >}}

-### Redeploy istio-ingressgateway with the new certificates
+### Redeploy `istio-ingressgateway` with the new certificates

-1. Create a new secret to hold the certificate for bookinfo.com
+1. Create a new secret to hold the certificate for `bookinfo.com`

     {{< text bash >}}
     $ kubectl create -n istio-system secret tls istio-ingressgateway-bookinfo-certs --key bookinfo.com/3_application/private/bookinfo.com.key.pem --cert bookinfo.com/3_application/certs/bookinfo.com.cert.pem secret "istio-ingressgateway-bookinfo-certs" created
     {{< /text >}}

-1. Generate `istio-ingressgateway` deployment with a volume to be mounted from the new secret.
+1. Generate the `istio-ingressgateway` deployment with a volume to be mounted from the new secret.
 Use the same options you used for generating your `istio.yaml`:

     {{< text bash >}}